haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/dna.md

 HADDOCK can perform docking of nucleic acids.
-The list of nucleic acid bases supported by HADDOCKis listed [here](https://wenmr.science.uu.nl/haddock2.4/library).
+The list of nucleic acid bases supported by HADDOCK is listed [here](https://wenmr.science.uu.nl/haddock2.4/library).

 <hr>

 ### DNA and RNA nucleotide naming convention

-In HADDOCK, DNA and RNA bases must follow a strict naming for it to be well detected and understood by CNS.
+In HADDOCK, DNA and RNA bases must follow a strict naming convension for it to be well detected and understood by CNS.

 **DNA nucleotides**: